What to expect this September

 We are working to deliver an exciting, fun, and vibrant student experience on campus whilst making sure your safety is key.
 By joining Herts, you join our community, so it’s important that you also take your personal safety and that of those around you seriously.

-We have a team of 22 qualified, SIA licensed and DBS-certified security officers working around the clock to make sure our community is kept safe.
+We have a team of 22-qualified, SIA licensed and DBS-certified security officers working around the clock to make sure our community is kept safe.
+Our officers patrol both campuses and are supported by our security department's 24-hour manned control room and a network of over 800 security cameras.

-Following the latest Government guidance, while we have removed social distancing requirements, face coverings will be encouraged in busy areas such as corridors, food outlets, toilets, the LRCs, teaching rooms and shuttle buses.
+Following the latest Government guidance, while we have removed social distancing requirements, face coverings will be encouraged in busy areas such as corridors, food outlets, toilets, the Learning Resources Centres, teaching rooms and shuttle buses.
 For some programmes, there may be some extra requirements including mandatory face covering so that you can study safely.

 As always, we will keep monitoring Government guidance so that you can be confident that Herts is safe.